sudo-rushil/homomorphic-encryption/research/TheoryDev.md

 Paper Structure:
 - Introduction
 - Theory – Algorithm, Proof of Correctness, Proof of Reducability to Strong RSA
-- Implementation – Python code, performance benchmarks, examples
-- Discussion – Reflect on performance, ease of implementation, and
+- Discussion – Python code, performance benchmarks, examples, Reflect on performance, ease of implementation, and
 - Conclusion